 If you’re ready to pursue your education and take advantage of your military experience, you’re not alone.
 More than 1 million veterans are using benefits like the Post-9/11 GI Bill to earn their degree and prepare for their future.

 At Maryville University, we proudly support the men and women who serve our country.

-In fact, we were named to the 2021-22 Military Friendly® Schools list.
-Now in its 12th year, the Military Friendly® Schools list represents the standard for higher education institutions that provide the best opportunities for veterans and their spouses.
+In fact, we were named to the 2023-24 Military Friendly® Schools list.
+Since 2003, the Military Friendly® Schools list represents the standard for higher education institutions that provide the best opportunities for veterans and their spouses.
 Our goal is to provide you the perfect opportunity to utilize your military benefits to earn a valuable college degree in a supportive environment.

 We serve active-duty service members, veterans, reservists, guardsmen, retirees, and dependents to help them complete their higher education journey.
 To demonstrate this dedication, we proudly maintain memberships with resources like GoArmyEd and Servicemembers Opportunity Colleges (SOC), and we partner with the American Council on Education (ACE) to evaluate courses completed throughout your military career and turn them into college credit.